CSU-WPT/linux-git-workshop/src/ch2.2-using-git.md

 git merge branch_a
 ```

 If the files modified in `main` and `branch_a` (after `branch_a` was created or after the last merge) are mutually exclusive, then git should be able to do this automatically.
-However, if the same file was modified in both branches, you probably encounter this:
+However, if the same file was modified in both branches, you will probably encounter this:
 ```
 CONFLICT (content): Merge conflict in my_file.txt Automatic merge failed; fix conflicts and then commit the result.